Eminem: Before the Fame

 I started getting the word out about Eminem in LA.
 But people are kinda cynical out there because they are used to seeing stars.
 Depending on your line of work you may see celebrities on a daily basis out there.

 So when I would tell people that there was this kid called Eminem back in Detroit and that he was going to be big people were like “yeah sure.”
-I was like no, really, the Detroit underground has some of the strongest battle rappers on the planet.
-People were like sure kid.
+I was like no, really, the Detroit underground has some of the illest battle rappers on the planet.
+People were like 'sure kid.'

-I had been to the underground parties in Detroit where they would run a power cord connected to a generator into a burned out abandoned building.
-There would be like 14 DJ’s each set up with their turn tables.
+I had been to the underground parties in Detroit where they would run a power chord from the street light into a burned out abandoned building.
+There would be DJ’s set up with their turn tables.
 Breakers would break and mc’s would battle.
 So after seeing and hearing some of Detroit’s best I knew Em was something special.

 When we got there Bizarre was just about to go onstage.
 Eminem backed Bizarre up on the tracks with some adlibs.